twyststar/StudyAbroadNetwork/timeTracking.md

 * Because of the above, I will build out a nodeJS service that will run separately to handle parsing form input and sending out an email.
 (An API)
 * Current plan is to use NodeMailer and heroku.

-_Current status - local api has successfully delivered a test email._
+_Current status - local api has successfully delivered a test email_

 * Need to build out form, format email, and connect the information to the api.
 * Need to push API live after the above